FinnAppel/Ptero-to-Pelican-Migration-Script/README.md

 ## Important Notes
 - **Beta Status**: Both the script and Pelican Panel are in their early stages of development.
 Bugs and issues may occur.
 - **Liability**: I am not responsible for any damage or data loss that may occur during or after the migration process.
 Use at your own risk.
-- **Compatability**: Tested on Ubuntu 22.04, other might not yet work.
+- **Compatibility**: Tested on Ubuntu 22.04, other might not yet work.

 ## Contribution